Blood type eating – briefly

 |tends towards A characteristics||calming, anaerobic exercise||vitamin C (lemon, grapefruit, pineapple, broccoli, berries, cherries), zinc (pumpkin seeds), hawthorn, echinacea, chamomille, valerian, milk thistle|

-The critics further claim that any health gain from blood type eating is merely due to eating more fruits and vegetables, in other words simply due to eating more healthy foods in general.
-This is possible, but overlooks ABO blood type antigens, lectins, and the selective reaction between blood type antigens and lectins, which has been known since the 1940s.
-It also overlooks the selection of specific vegetables, fruits, nuts, seeds, and protein sources based on the blood type eating idea and method.
-Some fruits and vegetables are healthy for one blood type but not for another.
+Some critics claim that any health gain from blood type eating is merely due to eating more fruits and vegetables, in other words simply due to eating more healthy foods in general.
+They overlook the fact that certain vegetables and fruits are healthy for some people, but not for everybody, according to blood type eating.
+They also overlook ABO blood type antigens, lectins, and the selective reaction between blood type antigens and lectins, which has been known since the 1940s.

 Sometimes the critics misrepresent the idea of blood type eating.
 They claim that is a “low carb, high protein” diet.
 These claims are nonsense.
-Carbohydrates include vegetables and fruits.
-D’Adamo and Mozzi recommend modest quantities of protein, either animal protein for types O and B or vegetable proteins for type A and AB.
+Carbohydrates include vegetables and fruits, many of which are beneficial, but depending on the blood type, lectins, and agglutination.
+Modest quantities of animal protein are healthy for O and B, whilevegetable proteins are healthy for type A and AB.

-On the other hand, in my opinion one valid criticism is that the origin of different blood types is not clear.
-D’Adamo speculates that blood type O was the original hunter-gatherer blood type.
+On the other hand, in my opinion, one valid criticism of the book is that the origin of different blood types is not clear.
+The author speculates that blood type O was the original hunter-gatherer blood type.
 According to him, blood type A then evolved to adapt to the cultivation of wheat, corn, and rice almost ten thousand years ago.
-Blood type B then evolved to adapt to a nomadic life, herding animals, and eating dairy.
+Blood type B then evolved to adapt to a nomadic life, herding animals, and eating certain dairy.
 What is the evidence of this evolution?
 What is the evidence of the theory of evolution in general?
 This is not clear to me.
-All of these ancient wanderers are dead and gone.
+All of these ancient wanderers and settlers are dead and gone.
 Earth to earth, ashes to ashes, and dust to dust.
 Also, the antigens that define the ABO blood type are also found in other species of animals than human beings.

 Whatever the origin of blood types and the specific methodology of the selection, in practice this method works for many, many people, though not for everybody.
 It is based on lectins and observations of the selective reaction between lectins and the blood.
 This reaction either slightly coagulates the blood, slightly thins the blood, or has no effect on blood viscosity.